Adding Pictures to Your Website or Facebook Page

 In our technology driven world, accessing information couldn’t be easier whether it’s a website or a Facebook Page.
 Studies show that the average browser views photographs first before either clicking somewhere else or committing to reading your carefully constructed text.

-Do your photographs do you justice and attract your ideal customer?
+Do your photographs do you justice and attract your

 The photographs that you use on your DJ website or Facebook Page paint an image for the client.
 If you want to generate more pub work, show pictures of you performing in local recognisable establishments.
 If you want to aim more at the higher end of your market, show photos of guests enjoying the entertainment in a 4 or 5 star hotel.
 If, for example, your target market is predominately weddings, showing numerous photos of pub gigs with men in tatty jeans won't help your case.